Judge Judy: Fan criticism over Bailiff Byrd not returning for Judge Judy spin-off

 Sheindlin's Judge Judy spin-off, Judy Justice, garnered significant criticism from disgruntled Judge Judy show fans and media outlets alike over Judge Judy program's Bailiff Byrd not returning to Sheindlin's side nor having any participation.
 According to sources close to Sheindlin's programs, the vast majority of her Judge Judy crew was invited back and treated well for the successor.
 Byrd, on the other hand, later revealed in October 2021 that when he finally had a discussion with Sheindlin by the time her new series was in production, she explained that he was omitted due to the show's budget, that they couldn't afford him.
 The discussion was also said to have resulted from Byrd having to call Sheindlin.
 Byrd expressed that he was "dismayed" and "perplexed" as no one had ever previously discussed the new series with him.
 In a public response to Byrd and Judge Judy fans, Sheindlin praised Byrd as "terrific", sharing that the two had a great 25-season run, but concluded that the new show required a fresh, exciting direction.
 Byrd ultimately expressed appreciation for the opportunities provided to him by Sheindlin, wishing her all the best with Judy Justice and stating to hold no grudges.

 Byrd later added in November 2021 that he also felt snubbed by the Emmys when he was not allowed to present Sheindlin's Lifetime Achievement Award to her at the Daytime Emmy ceremony in 2019.
 Byrd stated that he was seated 15 to 20 rows back while Sheindlin sat with Judge Judy Executive Producer Randy Douthit in the front rows.
 Questioned about the matter, Sheindlin shared that it was Amy Poehler who called up the Television Academy and requested to present her with the award because she was a big fan.
 According to Byrd, however, Poehler later shared with him that she was equally perplexed over his exclusion from the ceremony.

 On April 28, 2022, it was announced that Byrd would return to his televised bailiff duties for another courtroom series, entitled Tribunal.
-Sheindlin created the upcoming court show and will also produce it.
-Like Judy Justice, Tribunal will be streamed on Amazon Freevee.
-The program, currently in development, will be presided over by now former Hot Bench judges, Tanya Acker and Patricia DiMango, along with Sheindlin's son, former district attorney Adam Levy.
+Sheindlin created the court show and produces it.
+Like Judy Justice, Tribunal is streamed on Amazon Freevee.
+The program is presided over by now former Hot Bench judges, Tanya Acker and Patricia DiMango, along with Sheindlin's son, former district attorney Adam Levy.